xiaoylu/leetcode_category/Java/Readme.md

 Interface
 ---
 * cannot instantiate (no constructor)
+* all of the methods are public and abstract by default
+  * need to explicitly declare default methods and static methods
-* all of the methods are abstract. all fields are both static and final
+* all fields are both static and final by default
+* all constant values defined in an interface are implicitly public, static, and final
 * an interface can extend multiple interfaces
-* class must implement all methods in interface
+* a class must implement all methods in interface
+* a class can implement more than one interface

+* Interface == new reference data type

 Abstract classes vs. Interfaces
 ---